tridencorp/paranoia.js/README.md

 80, 27, 154, 144, 22, 14, 1, 0, 0, 0, 160, 134, 1, 0, 1, 0, 0, 0, 16, 39, 0, 0
 ```

-We got 72 bytes - I will try to work on it and optimize the size.
-Btw, json gives us 396 bytes
-for the same struct.
+We got 72 bytes.
+Btw, json gives us 396 bytes for the same struct.

 # Decode